 - Aircraft components

-Applications of stainless steel include:
+Applications of stainless steel in the machining industry:

 - Medical industry

 - Food and catering utensils and equipment

 Brass is one of the most expensive materials for CNC machining.
 Some common types of brass used in machining include C3604 and C3602.
 It is often the preferred choice for one-off artwork and aesthetic-based projects that do not have a limited project budget.

 Brass has a smooth surface finish that is easy to polish.
 Brass is easy to machine, reducing the operational costs of CNC machining.
 Other appealing qualities of brass are its electrical conductivity, high corrosion resistance, and low friction.
 The qualities of brass make it ideal for:

 The toughness and hardness of titanium make it ideal for applications that require high strength and durability.
 Titanium is also highly corrosion-resistant, and various surface finishes are available.

 Copper has superb electrical and thermal conductivity.
 It is often used in CNC machining because it has high ductility, malleability, and corrosion resistance.
 However, the cost of copper can be high compared to other materials, including metals, making it quite expensive for mass-producing metal parts.